My Professional Qualifications, Counselling Experience, Specialist Area, CPD, Personal Approach.

 5 Years' experience of trauma focused work (long and short-term impact work).

-Some voluntary work experience and training in counselling children with Phoenix Counselling - in Feltham.
+Voluntary work experience and Play Therapy Certificate training in counselling children with Phoenix Counselling - in Feltham.

 September 2016 to-date Supervisor for qualified and trainee counsellors' work within a Domestic Violence organization - in Uxbridge.